EMAIL - sprokop@7parkavenuefinancial.com

 Can factoring be used by startups?

-Yes, factoring is particularly beneficial for startups needing to stabilize cash flow without existing credit history.
+Yes, factoring is particularly beneficial for startups that need to stabilize cash flow without an existing credit history.

 How do international factoring arrangements work?